hashicorp/vagrant/website/docs/source/v2/installation/backwards-compatibility.html.md

 continue working without modifications, and existing running machines will continue to be managed properly.

+This compatibility layer will remain in Vagrant up to and including Vagrant 2.0.
+It may still exist after that, but Vagrant's compatibility promise is only for two versions.
+Seeing that major Vagrant releases take years to develop and release, it is safe to stick with your version 1.0.x Vagrantfile for the time being.

 If you use any Vagrant 1.0.x plugins, you must remove references to these from your Vagrantfile prior to upgrading.
 Vagrant 1.1+ introduces a new plugin format that will protect against this sort of incompatibility from ever